 But how exactly can we use a well-performing model to overfit with fewer queries?
 There are at least three increasingly effective strategies:

 While the first two show only minor improvements over the baseline, the third idea has legs.
-Based on this idea, researchers came up with a clever attack on the ImageNet ILSVRC test set that forces a 3% generalization error with 5000 queries.8 This is not too far from the Rip van Winkle estimate.
+Based on this idea, researchers came up with a clever attack on the ImageNet ILSVRC test set that forces a 3% generalization gap with 5000 queries.8 This is not too far from the Rip Van Winkle estimate.

 You might wonder if we can prevent overfitting by spuriously copying two classes into many classes.
 Unfortunately, this alone doesn’t help since a good model for the problem would have good top-2 accuracy, therefore reducing the problem to the binary case.
 For multiple classes to help, the classes have to be reasonably hard to distinguish.